vinaykumarvk/puda-knowledge-repository/replit.md

 The application employs a professional, enterprise-grade architecture focused on conversational AI.

 ### UI/UX Decisions
-The UI is inspired by ChatGPT, featuring a multi-section layout with a main navigation sidebar (80px width) on the far left for section switching (Explore, Workshop, Quiz, Atlas), followed by a thread sidebar (256px) in the Explore section, and the main content area.
+The UI is inspired by ChatGPT, featuring a multi-section layout with a main navigation sidebar (80px width) on the far left for section switching (Explore, Workshop, Quiz, Atlas), followed by a thread sidebar (256px) in the Explore section, the main content area (flex-1), and an AI configuration sidebar (320px, collapsible to 48px) on the right.
 It includes a fixed header and footer for consistent navigation and input.
 - **Color Palette**: Uses a vibrant blue for primary actions and user messages, gray tones for assistant messages, and a deep charcoal background with elevated surfaces for dark mode.
 - **Typography**: Employs Inter for UI text and system fonts for messages, with a monospace font for code blocks.
 - **Message Display**: User messages are displayed in blue bubbles on the right, while assistant messages are in gray bubbles on the left, rendered with comprehensive markdown support including HTML, citation superscripts, and code blocks with syntax highlighting.
 Source documents with relevance scores are displayed below assistant messages.